 Sun • Temples • Waterfalls

-- Sicilian nature is particularly beautiful in winter.
-It blooms and is green.
+- The Sicilian flora and fauna is particularly beautiful in winter.

-- In addition to Palermo, there are other extraordinary cities in Sicily that are almost “tourist-free” in winter.
+- As well as Palermo, there are other numerous other splendid cities to explore in Sicily that are uncrowded by mass tourism in winter.

-- Idyllic places (like Sant’Elia in the left video) waiting to be discovered by you.
+- Numerous hidden gems (like Sant’Elia in the video on the left) are just waiting to be discovered by you.

 The Essence of Sicily

 Palermo, and Sicily at large, are so much more than the clichés of Mafia, fashion and devotion to the Madonna.
 This beautiful video introduces the long history of the sun-bathed island we love and call home.
 We at Palermo Blu thank the team of film-makers for this outstanding work and congratulate them on their success:

 As hard as it is to believe, Sicily offers fascination even outside the walls of Palermo!
 There is an incredibly tapestry of villages, towns, historical sites and geographical features – each of which exude the distinct Mediterranean charm, especially in the peaceful winter when tourist attractions can be enjoyed away from the crowds.
 Our good friends at Trip Tipp will be delighted to help you find the best and quickest way to get around the island.

 We highly recommend taking trips to discover some of the idyllic places around Palermo.
 Here you will find stunning natural vistas, medieval castles and many other surprises.
 It can be hard to navigate the wide range of tourist guides, but for the best insider knowledge and recommendations we are always happy to suggest checking out the website of our good friends at Trip Tipp.

 Want to know exactly where the accommodation is located, and the quickest way to reach it from the airport?
 Planning to explore the old town?
 We have the perfect map for all your navigational needs!

 (from the airport to the central railway station and from there to the apartments)

 (Home to the city’s largest market)